jbossdemocentral/bpms-install-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v1.7 - JBoss BPM Suite 6.0.3 with email configuration for task notifications and reassignments.

 - v1.6 - JBoss BPM Suite 6.0.3 with optional docker installation.

 - v1.5 - moved to JBoss Demo Central, updated windows init.bat support and one click install button.